se-schmitt/EntropyScaling.jl/README.md

 Transport property modeling based on entropy scaling, equations of state (EOS) and more.

-This package provides methods to model
+This package provides models for
 - the viscosity,
 - the thermal conductivity, and
 - diffusion coefficients.

+Currently, the following models are available:
+- Chapman-Enskog models for gases
+- Entropy Scaling framework

+The documentation of the package can be found [here][docs-stable-url].

 For the EOS calculations, additional packages need to be imported.
 Alternatively, custom EOS functions can be defined.
 Implementations of EOS models are *not* included in this package.

-The documentation of the package can be found [here][docs-stable-url].

 ## Installation